Table of contents

 Now that the list is ready, we can move on to the next step: writing the sequence.
 And mentioning the trigger couldn’t be simpler: just include it at the beginning of the first message in your sequence.

-As we saw at the beginning of this article, the trigger is the reason for making contact.
-It acts like an icebreaker, arousing the prospect’s interest and encouraging him or her to read on.
+As we mentioned at the beginning of this article, the trigger is the reason for initiating contact.
+It serves as an icebreaker, sparking the prospect’s interest and encouraging them to continue reading.

 Here are a few examples of simple wording to mention the trigger.